CLRX/CLRX-mirror/doc/GcnOperands.md

 Syntax: S_AND_B64 SDST(2), SSRC0(2), SSRC1(2)
 Syntax: S_AND_B64 SDST(2), SSRC0(2), SSRC1(2:4)

+### Constants and literals

+There are two ways to supply immediate value to GCN instruction: first is builtin constants (both  integer and floating points) and second is 32-bit immediate.
+Some type encoding allow to supply immediate with various size (16-bit or 12-bit).

+The literals are differently treated for scalar instructions and for vector instructions.
+In scalar instructions if operand is 64-bit, the literal value is exact value 64-bit value (sign or zero extended).
+By contrast, in vector instructions, for 64-bit operand, the literal is higher 32-bits of value (lower 32-bit are zero).
+Unhapilly, the CLRX assembler always encodes and decodes literal immediate as 32-bit value (includes floating values).
+The immediate constants are always exact value, either for 32-bit and 64-bit operands.

 ### Hardware registers

 These register could be read or written by S_GETREG_\* and S_SETREG_\* instruction.